ArnoldDP/OStim-Community-Modlist/README.md

  * User Interface

-The vanilla UI has been completely overhauled by several, fully customizable mods.
-While the HUD has been pre-configured, feel free to modify it in any way youd like.
-Everything used is found in the **UI** section.
+The vanilla UI has been completely overhauled by several mods.
+While the UI does come preconfigured, you're more than welcome to modify it.
+The main mods you'll need to worry about are TrueHUD, MoreHUD, and A Matter of Time.

- * Followers
+### Followers

+Vanilla followers are handled by Nether's Follower Framework.
+Please do not import custom voiced followers (unless otherwise stated) into the framework.
+NFF can be managed in the "follower framework" MCM.

+Custom voiced followers are made by incredibly passionate authors, at the very least they add character to some of the rather bland content in Skyrim.

+[Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) Adorable cannibalistic wood elf girl

+[Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) Lovable imperial nerd researching the dwemer

+[Remiel](https://www.nexusmods.com/skyrimspecialedition/mods/51874) Nerdy breton girl researching the dwemer

+[Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461) The smart blue cat.
+Likes spiders(???)

 Several new and fully voiced followers have been added to the game, some of which even have OStim supported "romance" *wink*